damianStrojek/simple-tester/README.md

 - Asnwers are also randomly selected, so you always have to read them and enter a different answer.
 - One answer is in the format `a`, `ab`, `bc`, `dec`, etc. Before submitting, it is sorted and all white spaces are deleted so you can type it in every combination you would like and it should work.
 - I've added a function that gives the information about amount of the correct answers.
+- There is a new type of questions - "open questions".
+Now you can learn how to answer open questions correctly.
+I didn't introduce any type of buffer for wrong questions - the answer has to be 100% perfect.

 ## Compile GNU/Linux